 Has this happened to you?

-- Did you buy a car and give the dealer 2 or 3 payments towards the down payment?
+- Did you buy a car and give the dealer two or three payments towards the down payment?

-- Did the dealer draw up your contract showing one down payment instead of 2 or 3?
+- Did the dealer draw up your contract showing one down payment instead of two or three?

 - Were you turned down for financing with a low down payment?